 \subsection{Data generation}

-We generated synthetic data using Pink Trombone \cite{thapen2017pink}\footnote{Specifically, using the following Python reimplementation: \url{https://github.com/dkadish/pynktrombone}}, an articulatory synthesizer by varying the F0 of the glottal wave while keeping all other control parameters fixed.
-Five second duration utterances were generated by sampling the non-pitch control parameters and then generating the F0 contour according to one of two mechanisms:
+We generate synthetic data using Pink Trombone \cite{thapen2017pink}\footnote{Specifically, using the following Python re-implementation: \url{https://github.com/dkadish/pynktrombone}}, an articulatory synthesizer by varying the F0 of the glottal wave while keeping all other control parameters fixed.
+Five second duration utterances are generated by sampling the non-pitch control parameters, and the F0 contour is determined according to one of two mechanisms:

 \begin{itemize}[leftmargin=*] \item[] \textbf{Sinusoidal stimuli.} F0 of the glottal wave is varied according to a sinusoid with the following form:

 where $\alpha \in [1.7227, 8.6133]$ and $\phi \in [-\frac{\pi}{2}, \frac{\pi}{2}]$.
 The resulting F0 values lie in the range [60 Hz, 404 Hz].